-- a) ensure vectors.o is specified on the linker command-line. - b) link with "--keep vectors.o" to force the linker not to remove this, or switch off this optimization entirely, with --noremove [not recommended]

-c) [Recommended] Add the ENTRY directive to vectors.s, to tell the linker that it is a possible entry point of your application, e.g.:
+- Ensure vectors.o is specified on the linker command-line. - Link with --keep vectors.o to force the linker not to remove this, or switch off this optimization entirely, with --no_remove.
+This is not recommended. - ARM recommends that you add the ENTRY directive to vectors.s, to tell the linker that it is a possible entry point of your application such as, for example:

+'''

 AREA Vect, CODE

-ENTRY ; define this as an entry point
+ENTRY; define this as an entry point

 Vector_table

+...

+'''

-and then link with "--entry 0x0" to define the real start of your code.
+Then link with --entry Vector_table to define the real start of your code.